CommonLit 360 “Bad Behavior”: A Short Story Unit from CommonLit 360 that Will Spark Incredible Discussions In the Beginning of 8th Grade

 Unit 1 Is a Driver for Student Success

 In this unit, students will learn about how theme is developed, how dialogue and events propel action, reveal character, or provoke a decision, and how different points of view create dramatic irony and suspense.
-Students will also practice argument and expository writing, learning how to write strong arguments, introductions, and conclusions.

 By the end of the unit, students will plan and write a full literary analysis essay that includes paragraphs with strong argument statements and complete introduction and conclusion paragraphs.
 This is a key skill for 8th graders!
 Future units built on this skill.
 If students can master this skill in Unit 1, they will be ready to move on to Unit 2 of the 360 Curriculum, where they will be asked to improve upon their literary analysis writing skills by backing their clear arguments with contextualized evidence and strong explanations.
 Unit 2 is called “Courageous Choices,” making it a perfect complement that is thematically connected to Unit 1.